"What happens when technology subdues humanity? When humanity is no longer defined by being human."

 Robo Cam: Batou's vision through his cybereyes.
 Also, the Tachikomas.

-Robosexual: Humans who prefer to have sex with robots are not unusual in the series at all (eg. the minister from the first episode who has a fetish for swapping bodies with robot maids).
+Robosexual: Humans who prefer to have sex with robots are not unusual in the series at all (eg. the minister from the first episode who has a fetish for swapping bodies with robot geishas).

 Roofhopping: Section 9 does it from time to time (check out the opening credits).